freeCodeCamp/publish/README.md

 - If you change configurations from the Admin panel, make sure to export those config by running `npm run cs export`.
 This command will generate files under `config/sync` directory.
 Include those files in your Git commit.
 For more details see: https://market.strapi.io/plugins/strapi-plugin-config-sync

+- API docs is available at: http://localhost:1337/documentation/v1.0.0 .
+The Strapi app needs to be running to view the docs.

 ### publish-frontend (Next.js)

 - Currently, we use Google OAuth as a sign-in method.
 This is just a temporary solution for testing/development.